-As the dependent variable for community survival, we use remaining lifetime.
-The remaining lifetime of a community for the snapshot of the m-th month is defined as the number of months where at least one comment is observed after the snapshot is taken.
+As the dependent variable of the regression analysis for community survival, we use remaining lifetime.
+The remaining lifetime of a community for the snapshot of the mth month is defined as the number of months where at least one comment is observed after the snapshot is taken.